AijaRe/42Porto_cpp/cpp07/README.md

 - headerfile for each class, no function implementation in headerfile
 - using namespace <ns_name> and friend keywords is forbidden
 - using the STL is forbidden (no Containers and no Algorithms)
-- all classes, except ex02, must be designed in the Orthodox Canonical Form (containting default constructor, copy constructor, copy assignment operator, destructor)
+- all classes must be designed in the Orthodox Canonical Form (containting default constructor, copy constructor, copy assignment operator, destructor)

 Skills: C++ templates